annargrs/ACLPUB/docs/formatting.md

 If a piece of prior work appeared in multiple venues, the version that appeared in a refereed, archival venue should be referenced.
 If multiple versions of a piece of prior work exist, the one used by the authors should be referenced.

+### Limitations

+ACL currently requires all submissions to have a section titled "Limitations", which discusses the limitations of the work.
+It may *not* contain any additional experiments, figures or analysis.
+It should be placed after the conclusion section and before references, without page breaks.
+It should not be merged with any other sections.
+It does not count towards the page limit.

+### Ethical Considerations

+ACL encourages the authors to include a section dedicated to discussing the broader impacts and ethical considerations of the submission.
+This section should be placed after the conclusion section and before references, without page breaks.
+It does not count towards the page limit.

 ### Acknowledgments

 The acknowledgments should go immediately before the references.
 Do not number the acknowledgments section.
 Do not include this section in the review version.
+The text of the acknowledgements does not count towards the page limit.

 ### References